rubenmoor/learn-palantype/cms-content/SystemDE/EN/Introduction.md

 > **Current state of the project**
 >
 > The steno dictionary for German contains 1,945,685 words.
 Additional words are added regularly.
 Among the quality-of-life features are: command keys (Home, End, Insert, Delete, ...), special characters, fingerspelling, and plover commands for actual text formatting.
+> Important work is currently done to add more briefs and thus add efficiency to some longish German words.

 <!--separator-->